d0ugparker/one-handed-typing/README.md

 terrible.
 On a standard QWERTY keyboard, one handed typists must move their wrist horizontally left and right to access many common keys.
 The repetitive strain of this movement takes its toll, and after each work day of typing, I was coming home with a lot of pain in my wrist.
-Needless to say, when you only have one good hand, this is something to be avoided at all costs.
+When you only have one good hand, this is something to be avoided at all costs.

 ## Solutions
 There are a quite a few solutions out there.
 These are the ones I considered